Skip to content

 On Rosh HaShanah, the Eternal One views each person individually according to his actions.
 Everyone is therefore responsible for their own judgement.
 But how then should we read “He forms their hearts as one, He understands all their deeds”?
 Rashi explains in his commentary on this Mishna that the Eternal One also judges the world as a whole on this day.
 Just as the scale for positive/negative judgement applies to a person, it also applies to society as a whole.
 Teshuvah is therefore important not only for you personally, our goals, our achievements, our shortcomings affect the entire world.
 Because 1 extra act of Teshuvah can positively/negatively affect the judgement of the whole society, of the whole world..

-Our efforts during the month of Eloel are important to bring about the ultimate goal of creation, unity between G-d and the world in the Age of Messiah.
+Our efforts during the month of Elul are important to bring about the ultimate goal of creation, unity between G-d and the world in the Age of Messiah.
 As we strengthen and expand our bond with the Eternal One, we bring Redemption closer…let us say that good example [hopefully] makes good followers.
 In any case, let us set an example for those around us.
 So that eventually “the world will be filled with the knowledge of G-d as the waters cover the ocean floor”.
 (Isa.
 11:19)

 Psalm schedule: